 “Receiving this award helped me realize that all of my hours spent in lab over the past year and a half have not gone unrecognized,” Kirk said.
 “It’s often easy to get so caught up in protocols and data that we don’t realize the full extent of our efforts.
 Understanding that each and every minute of time that I have spent in Dr. Abel’s lab has culminated into this award is a great feeling.”

-Kirk credits his mentors, E. Dale Abel, MD, PhD, and Antentor O. Hinton Jr., PhD, for the graduate-level experiences he’s been able to attain while still just at the beginning of his medical education.
+Kirk credits his mentors, E. Dale Abel, MD, PhD, and Antentor O. Hinton Jr., PhD, (himself a winner of a mentoring award) for the graduate-level experiences he’s been able to attain while still just at the beginning of his medical education.
 Although juggling class work and lab work can be daunting, Kirk says all the late nights in the lab and publications he has worked on are worth the busy schedule.

 “I’ve come to recognize how vital this has been to my journey as a student,” Kirk said.
 “Winning this award reaffirms not only my achievements in the lab, but how dedicated both Dr. Abel and Dr. Hinton are to training the next generation of great scientists.
 I am truly honored to be mentored by both of these outstanding doctors.”

 Kirk will be recognized at the Office of the Vice President for Research’s annual Celebrating Excellence: The UI Discovery Innovation Awards Ceremony on April 28.